Needlepoint Instruction and Tips

-Basic needlepoint instruction, for learning how to complete a needlepoint canvas, is fairly straightforward and we have these instructions right here.
-However, there are useful tips and ways of doing things to make life easier.
-That is what this page is all about.
+Basic needlepoint instruction, for learning how to complete a needlepoint canvas, is fairly straightforward and we have instructions right here.

-2. Do not run your thread over to a new color area if it is more than one inch away.
+2. Don't run your thread over to a new color area if it is more than one half inch away.
 This will prevent long stretches of thread running across the reverse side of the canvas and getting into a tangled mess.
 Instead, snip off and start again.

 3. Cut your yarn into 12"-18" lengths before you use it.
 This will avoid you cutting longer and longer yarn lengths as you stitch, which only ends in knots and in some cases shredding of the fiber.
 If you are using an exotic fiber, like silk, velvet or metallic, cut the lengths even shorter.

 4. Hold your canvas up to the light when you have finished stitching it to make sure there are no missed stitches.

 5. Use a needlepoint frame, but only if you feel like it!
 A frame helps to keep the canvas taut and prevent it distorting, but it is not an essential item.
 Some people love them, some people....not so much.

 6. Slide the needle along the thread every few stitches.
 This will prevent it wearing down the thread in the one spot.

 9. If you are stitching with dark colors and find them hard to see, place a white cloth on your lap.
 Investing in a "daylight" lamp, or sitting in natural sunlight, will also help matters considerably.